 Academic warning is given as a courtesy to advise students of potential academic difficulty.
 Academic probation does not depend on the student receiving prior notice of academic warning.

 Academic probation is earned and the notation "Academic Probation" is recorded on the student’s academic transcript whenever the following conditions exist:

 - When the UO cumulative GPA is lower than 2.00.
 Students who have earned 44 or fewer credits are allowed two terms of probation before they are subject to disqualification.
 Students with more than 44 credits are only allowed one term of probation before they are subject to disqualification.
 Students on academic probation whose UO cumulative GPA is lower than 2.00 and whose UO term GPA is 2.00 or higher remain on academic probation

 - When the student’s three most recent UO term GPAs are between 0.00 and 1.99, inclusive, even if the UO cumulative GPA is above a 2.00.
-This notation is not recorded on the student’s official academic transcript, but does appear on the unofficial transcript.
 Students who completely withdraw from a term with W marks receive a 0.00 term GPA, and are thus subject to academic warning, probation, and/or disqualification

 Students on academic probation are limited to a study load of no more than 15 credits.
 Incoming students may be admitted on academic probation and are notified when such action has been taken; these students may be subject to disqualification after a single term of probation.